pappasam/nvim-repl/README.md

   ```

 - `g:repl_default`: set the default REPL if no configured REPL is found in `g:repl_filetype_commands`.
 Defaults to `&shell`.
-- `g:repl_open_window`: Vim command used to open the repl window.
+- `g:repl_open_window_default`: Default Vim command used to open the repl window.
 Uses Vim's built-in commands for maximum flexibility.
   - Vertical split (default): `vertical split new`
   - Vertical split with width of 79 specified: `vertical 79split new`
   - Left split: `leftabove vertical split new`
-  - See `help opening-window` for additional options
+  - See `:help opening-window` for additional options

 ## Cells